Hqnnqh/asmrs/README.md

 # asmrs

 ## Overview
-This project is a simple assembler written in Rust that translates x86-64 assembly instructions into their corresponding machine code.
+This project is a simple assembler written in Rust that translates 16-bit assembly instructions into their corresponding machine code.
+It also includes a virtual machine to run the code.

 ## Requirements